HowToDoInJava

-Learn to clear arraylist or empty an arraylist in Java.
-Clearing a list means to remove all elements from the list.
-It is same as reset the list to it’s initial state when it has no element stored in it.
+Learn to clear an ArrayList or empty an ArrayList in Java.
+Clearing a list means removing all elements from the list.
+It is the same as resetting the list to its initial state when it has no element stored in it.

-To clear an arraylist in java, we can make use of two methods.
+To clear an arraylist in java, we can use two methods.

 Both methods will finally empty the list.
 But there is a difference in how they perform the empty operation.